grygy/pv217-microservices-materials/02/README.md

   and `/v1/employees/1`.
 Usually used to identify a resource.
 - **Query string** - The query string is the part of the URL after the path.
 It starts with a question mark `?` and followed by key-value pairs.
 The key-value pairs are separated by an ampersand `&`.
 In the example above, there is no query string.
-Usually used for filtering, sorting, pagination, etc.
+Usually used for filtering, sorting, pagination, etc. Example: `/v1/employees?page=2&size=10`

 ### Methods